Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Experiments

 \subsection{Sparsity Analysis}

-We focus in this section on the dynamics of SPELL interventions and investigate when and how SPELL corrective terms arise. \Cref{fig:repellence_strength} tracks the magnitude of the SPELL correction vector $\| \Delta \|_2$ normalized by that of the diffusion score vector $\| \nabla \log p_t(x_t| y) \|_2$.
-We track this relative magnitude throughout 452 backward trajectories for 50 prompts of CC12M.
-Because our experiment considers both intra-batch repellency and repellency, as in \Cref{tab:benchmark}, the SPELL correction is equal to the addition of past comparison terms~(\Cref{eq:spell}) and within batch corrections (\Cref{eq:pg_interp}). \Cref{sec:ablation_repellency} gives corresponding plots for further setups.
-First, we find that repellency only adds a small correction term in most cases.
-Its magnitude is most often less than 5\% of the magnitude of the diffusion score and never exceeds 35\%.
+This section investigates the dynamics of when and how strongly SPELL's corrective interventions arise. \Cref{fig:repellence_strength} tracks the magnitude of the SPELL correction vector $\| \Delta \|_2$ normalized by that of the diffusion score vector $\| \nabla \log p_t(x_t| y) \|_2$.
+We track this relative magnitude throughout 452 backward trajectories for 50 prompts of CC12M with both intra- and inter-batch repellency (\Cref{eq:spell,eq:pg_interp}). \Cref{sec:ablation_repellency} adds further setups with similar results.
+We find that the repellency correction is typically small.
+Its magnitude is most often less than 5\% of that of the diffusion score and never exceeds 35\%.
 This explains why our repellency does not reduce image quality or introduce artifacts.
-A second reason for this is that SPELL corrections happen mostly in the early stages of the backward diffusion, which literature claims to be when the rough image is outlined, rather than in late steps, where the image is refined \citep{biroli2024dynamical,kynkaanniemi2024applying}.
-Recall that the backwards diffusion starts at $t=1$ and outputs the final image at $t=0$. \Cref{fig:repellence_duration} shows that at $t=0.8$, only 40\% of the trajectories have a non-zero repellency term anymore, further declining to 21\% at $t=0.6$.
-If we impose a higher repellency radius, the repellency acts for longer.
-Especially in this cases, adding overcompensation helps.
+A second reason for this is that SPELL corrections happen mostly in the early stages of generation, which literature claims to be when the rough image is outlined, rather than in late steps, where the image is refined \citep{biroli2024dynamical,kynkaanniemi2024applying}.
+Recall that the backwards diffusion starts at $t=1$ and outputs the final image at $t=0$. \Cref{fig:repellence_duration} shows that at $t=0.8$, only 40\% of the trajectories have a non-zero repellency term, further declining to 21\% at $t=0.6$.
+If we impose a higher repellency radius $r$, the repellency acts for longer.
+Especially in this case, adding overcompensation helps.
 As intended, the repellency strength is increased and in return stops earlier.
 These stops are often final: The repellency stays zero for the remainder of the generation, verifying that the trajectories do not bounce back into the repellency radii, as shown in \Cref{sec:ablation_repellency}, and reaffirming SPELL's sparsity.